Brillar0101/NeuralCard/docs/drc/README.md

 lane - option (b) is likely cheaper.
 Both need a dedicated session.
 The board is committed clean at f393dd8 with the PHY section done and these two nets open.

-## After DP/DM completion — USB fully routed
+## After DP/DM completion: USB fully routed

 `after-usb-dpdm-complete.rpt` - **41 violations, 7 unconnected.
 Exact parity with the
 pre-USB baseline: the entire USB-C addition costs zero new DRC items.**